 This land use category allows residential uses and, depending on the implementing zoning district, may allow office, professional, service, and ancillary uses either as stand-alone uses or combined in a mixed-use development format.
 Some non-office type uses, such as restaurants, may be allowed through a Special Use Permit process established in the Land Development Code.
 Structures in this category shall be oriented to the street and encourage multi-modal transportation through the development design.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 20 units per acre.
+Residential density shall be limited to 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Maximum building height shall be limited to 3 stories.
 Land development regulations shall establish the appropriate uses; design criteria; landscaping and pedestrian/vehicular access for this category.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.